martinchernyavskiy/Notes/Math/Linear Algebra/Concepts/Linear System of Equations.md

 ?
 - If leading entry is the rightmost column, then system is inconsistent .
-- If system has columns without leading entries and it's valid REF, then the system has infinitely many solutions
+- If system has columns without leading entries and it's valid REF, then the system has infinitely many solutions.
+	- In this case we parameterize the columns with missing leading entry and solve the system.

-## Non-examples
+## Worked-Out Example
 ?
 - Non-example 1: ...
 - Non-example 2: ...